jeremycaine/hello-world/walkthrough/6-using-templates.md

     Build scheduled, use 'oc logs -f buildconfig/hello-world-build' to track its progress.
     Run 'oc status' to view your app.
 ```

-`BuildConfig` triggers a container to start up and build the app image to deploy.
-When this build is successful it creates a `DeploymentConfig` that deploys the app and waits for subsequent triggers from changes to source in GitHub.

 After a few minutes the application is up and running, `oc status` gives
 ```
 In project hello-t on server https://api.crc.testing:6443